percona/pmm/docs/get-started/backup/create_PITR_mongo.md

    query-source=profiler <mark>--cluster=mycluster</mark></code></pre>
     !!! caution alert alert-warning "Important"
         Unless you are using verified custom workflows, make sure to keep the default **Folder** value coming from the cluster name.
 Editing this field will impact PMM-PBM integration workflows.

 11. Click **Schedule** to start creating the backup artifact.
 12. Go to the **All Backups** tab, and check the **Status** column.
 An animated ellipsis indicator {{icon.bouncingellipsis}} shows that a backup is currently being created.

 ![!](../../_images/PMM_Backup_Management-MongoDB-PITR-Enable.jpg)

+## Failed backup alerts

+If you want to be notified of any MongoDB backups that fail, you can create an alert based on the Backup Failed alert template.
+For information on working with alert templates, see the [Percona Alerting](../get-started/alerting.md) topic.

 ## PITR artifacts

 The PITR oplog is available a few minutes (10 by default) after your PITR job has run for the first time.
 To see the corresponding PITR artifact, check out the list under **Backup > All Backups**.